Whether you like your carpet Persian, trellis or classic shag pile, this nifty guide will help make buying rugs in Singapore easier.

 Opening hours: Open 24 hours

-Rugs don’t have to cost an arm and a leg.
-Ling’s Carpets is proof.
+Wondering where to buy rugs in Singapore that don’t cost an arm and a leg?
+Ling’s Carpets is the answer.
 While we’d skip the printed ones, the shaggy pile rugs and modern oriental carpets are classic choices you can’t go wrong with.
-If you need a hand selecting one to match your living space, these folks offer consultation too.
+If you need a hand selecting one to match your living space, these folks offer consultation, too.

 Key offerings: Rugs and carpets